bioinfo-pf-curie/mpiSORT/docs/README.md

 You can go in the [examples](../examples) directory and submit the job with `qsub` command using the [pbs.sh](../examples/pbs.sh) script to test the program.

-### Set number of nodes and cores
+### Set the number of nodes and cores

 Two scripts can help you to define the number of RAM memory, nodes and cores needed to launch `mpiSORT` depending on the size of input SAM file and the configuration of the computing cluster.

 The first script [getSlurmNodesInfo.sh](../examples/getSlurmNodesInfo.sh) provides information about the Slurm cluster (only Slurm is supported).
 Log on the submission node of the Slurm cluster.
 To have the list and properties of the different queues (partitions) available on the Slurm cluster, type:

 ```shell
 bash getSlurmNodesInfo.sh